martin-ueding/jscribble/README.markdown

 Taking notes on paper allow you to draw and write whatever you want.
 Some people are fast enough in LaTeX to set complicated formulas while in a lecture.
-I prefer to draw these by hand but I do not like carrying lots of paper with me.
+Some prefer to draw these by hand but do not like carrying lots of paper with me.

 `jscribble` offers screen based note taking with as many pages as you want.
-`Xournal` offers more features but is paper size oriented which does not make sense to me on a 10" netbook screen where I want to use the whole screen for taking notes.
+`Xournal` offers more features but is paper size oriented which does not make sense on a 10" netbook screen where one wants to use the whole screen for taking notes.

 Another focus was set to avoid any mouse navigation.
 All you can do with your